RSS

 tomorrows-never-promised

-TOMORROW is NEVER Promised . . .
+TOMORROW is NEVER PROMISED . . .

 One day a woman’s husband died, and on that clear, cold morning, in the warmth of their bedroom, the wife was struck with the pain of learning that sometimes there isn’t “anymore”.
 No more hugs, no more special moments to celebrate together, no more phone calls just to chat, no more “just one minute.”
 Sometimes, what we care about the most gets all used up and goes away, never to return before we can say good-bye, say “I love you.”